Europe, Italy, Short Breaks

 After a long winter we decided we needed a break from work and bad weather.
 What better way to spend a long weekend hiking and indulging in local culture in Umbria Italy.
 In April the weather there is just perfect to explore Umbria, recharge the batteries and start off spring on the right foot and.
 Besides hiking, we also enjoyed everything that this region in central Italy has to offer.

 ** Disclaimer: This post contains affiliate links.
 That means we can receive a commission if you buy something that we really recommend.
 There are no extra costs you and it supports our blog.
 Thank you. **

 Umbria is a beautiful green region located in central Italy.
 It’s located west of Tuscany, the most famous Italian province, and is bordered on the east by the Apennines.
 Umbria is often overlooked by tourists because of other great road trips in Italy.
-Or other more famous, Italian attractions such as the most beautiful spots in Rome, Florence, Cinque Terre, the Amalfi coast, … But Umbria has so much to offer and can certainly compete with other popular Italian regions.
+Or other more famous, Italian cities such as the most beautiful spots in Rome, Florence, Cinque Terre, the Amalfi coast, … But Umbria has so much to offer and can certainly compete with other popular Italian regions.
 Umbria is also known as the green heart of Italy.
 It has a hilly landscape with historic, picturesque hill towns.
 In short, Umbria is the perfect destination for active and cultural holidays.

 How to get to Umbria Italy

-From Belgium you can perfectly travel to Umbria by car, but for a short trip such as a weeknd getaway, I advise you to book a flight.
+From Belgium you can perfectly travel to Umbria by car, but for a short trip such as a weekend getaway, I advise you to book a flight.
 We flew with Ryan air from Charleroi airport to Perugia airport.
 Here you can choose to rent a car and explore the surrounding landscape or to use public transport.
 We chose the second option because of our hiking plans.
 Public transport consists of a reliable network of buses and trains.
 It’s best to take a look at the timetables when planning your trip.

 The best time to travel to Umbria Italy